eecs484db/eecs484db.github.io/fa23/p2-fakebook-jdbc/p2-fakebook-jdbc.md

 ## Submissions

-This project is to be done in teams of 2 students (recommended) or individually.
+This project is to be done in teams of 2 students.
 Be sure to create your team on the [Autograder][autograder].

 ## Honor Code